kbsimms/ijab2025_econ/README.md

 All scripts use a sophisticated two-stage approach:
 - **Stage 1:** Find the maximum achievable GDP growth given all constraints
 - **Stage 2:** Among solutions achieving optimal GDP, select the best according to secondary criteria (varies by script)

+### 4. Consistent Column Naming
+All scripts now use standardized column names from `config.py`, ensuring consistency and making maintenance easier.

 ## Scripts